protontypes/protonpage/content/en/services/_index.md

 linkTitle: Services
 menu:
   main:
-    weight: 10
+    weight: 3
 layout: docs
 ---

 {{% blocks/cover title="Services" height="auto" %}}

 The development of innovative products requires creative people with efficient tooling, flexible infrastructure, open organizations and agile methods.
 Various open source communities and projects provide a variety of sub-functions and solutions.
 The challenge is to combine the right tools and ensure sufficient support from the community and open source companies over the complete product life cycle.
-This enables to build powerful, independent and efficient ecosystems for research and development to accompany innovative products from prove-of-concepts to market release.
+This enables to build powerful, independent and efficient ecosystems for research and development to accompany innovative products from proof-of-concepts to market release.

 {{< blocks/link-down color="info" >}}
 {{% /blocks/cover %}}